section-engineering-education/engineering-education/content/articles/object-serialization-and-deserialization-in-java/index.md

 #### Description

-The `deserializeLink()` method has one parameters.
-The parameter name is `filename,` which is the location where we save the deserialized object.
+The `deserializeLink()` method has one parameter.
+The parameter name is `filename`, which is the location where we save the deserialized object.

 1. The file will open in input mode using this procedure.
 2. We perform deserialization using `in.readObject()`.
 3. After that, the outcome will be classiﬁed as a Link object.

-If the item is not present, the above procedure may throw an `IOException.` When the expected class is not found, we issue a `ClassNotFoundException.`
+If the item is not present, the above procedure may throw an `IOException`.
+When the expected class is not found, we issue a `ClassNotFoundException`.

 #### Object Serialization and Deserialization Example

-> This is the full code from the previous sections of serialization and deserialization.
+Here is the full code from the previous sections of serialization and deserialization.

 **Serialization.java**